Growth of hexagonal BN crystals by traveling-solvent floating zone: Characterization methodology

 \subsection{Raman spectroscopy}

-Raman scattering experiments were conducted at room temperature ($T$ = 295 K) in the backscattering geometry.
+Raman spectroscopy data was collected in order to evaluate the crystallinity of grown crystals via the metric of the full-width-at-half-max (FWHM) of the measured phonon modes.
+All measurements were conducted at room temperature ($T$ = 295 K) in the backscattering geometry.
 Most measurements were conducted using a Horiba LabRAM HR Evolution Raman microscope system with a $\lambda$ = 532 nm laser.
 The laser light was focused by a 100$\times$ objective lens to a spot size of $\approx$ 1 $\mu$m and the laser power was kept below 0.6 mW to avoid laser-induced heating.
 The scattered light was dispersed by an 1800 grooves/mm grating and detected by a thermoelectrically cooled CCD.
-Additional measurements (Fig. S7) were conducted using a Horiba JY T64000 spectrometer equipped with an Olympus microscope and a $\lambda$ = 514.6 nm laser.
+Additional measurements (Fig. S9) were conducted using a Horiba JY T64000 spectrometer equipped with an Olympus microscope and a $\lambda$ = 514.6 nm laser.
 The light was focused to a spot size of $\approx$ 2 $\mu$m and the laser power was kept below 1 mW.
 In some cases samples were cut and polished prior to measurement, while in other cases the samples were measured as-synthesized; this distinction is noted in the relevant figure captions.